 Here’s some example screen shots of electronic medical insurance billing software to give you an idea of what medical claims billing software looks like through the billing process.

-I created a fictional patient file for John Q. Patient in AltaPoint billing claim medical software to show how the medical billing process works using a health insurance claim software with some typical screen shots.
+We've created a fictional patient file for John Q. Patient in AltaPoint billing claim medical software to show how the medical billing process works using a health insurance claim software with some typical screen shots.
 This is similar to Lytec billing software and many other medical claims billing software programs.

 These are just some of the typical functions a medical billing specialist uses on a daily basis to perform the billing functions for a practice.